CP1401/Practicals/prac_06/README.md

 ```

 If that worked, go on.
 Otherwise, fix your function.
-This is important, so we'll say it again.
-You can't use a broken function!
+This is important, so we'll say it again... **You can't use a broken function!**
 You should not use an untested function.
-Test
-it, fix it if needed, then use it.
+Test it, fix it if needed, then use it.

 We're in the final stretch now (\<insert exciting music>).
 You may have noticed that we chose tests that exactly match what we want to use for our main program.